Mircus/SatoQC/topos_approach_doc.md

 - Stratum 0: Integrable structures (𝔐_{complex}(M))
 - Stratum k: Structures with k-th order obstructions

-### 3. Sullivan's Conjecture
+### 3. A  Conjecture

-**Conjecture (Sullivan):** If all components of M are non-compact, then any quasi-complex structure on M is necessarily integrable.
+**Conjecture (Samuelsen):** If all components of M are non-compact, then any quasi-complex structure on M is necessarily integrable.

 **Proposed mechanism:** Cohomology groups H²(ℰ_M, ℬ_M ⊗ Ω^{0,2}_{qc}) vanish on non-compact manifolds, forcing integrability.